 The murder of the innocent prostitute is just one of the dark notes in Part II that were absent in The Godfather, where everyone who is killed by the Corleone family deserved it.
 In this sequel, when people are killed, we don’t always feel that they deserve it, or the manner in which they are killed is dissatisfying.
 Frankie Pentangeli is pressured to commit suicide.
 When Hyman Roth (Lee Strasberg) is assassinated by Rocco Lampone (Tom Rosqui), an important man in Michael’s organization, he is shot by the police.
 Kay essentially puts a hit on Michael’s future son by having him aborted, because she wants all this Sicilian stuff to end.
 And Fredo is shot in the back of the head while saying a Hail Mary.

-Michael tells Tom Hagen that there is a traitor in the family, and so he is turning power over to him while he, Michael, disappears for a while.
-Though Tom is only an adopted brother (and not Sicilian), and though Fredo is Michael’s older brother, yet he does not turn temporary control over to Fredo because “he is weak and stupid.”
-So far, so good.
+Michael tells Tom that there is a traitor in the family, and so he is turning power over to him while he, Michael, disappears for a while.
+Though Tom is only a foster brother (and not Sicilian), and though Fredo is Michael’s older brother, yet Michael does not turn temporary control over to Fredo because “he is weak and stupid.”

-Furthermore, the person who did open the curtains and executed the hitmen is the real traitor in the family.
+Furthermore, the person who did open the curtains and executed the hitmen is the real traitor in the family, in the third sense of the word.
 There are plenty on the compound who might have done that, and that person, whoever he is, is still a threat to Michael.
 It might even have been Al Neri.
-But Michael seems to be oblivious to this obvious implication.
+But Michael seems to be unaware of this obvious implication.
+Though he has Fredo killed for being disloyal in some way that is not clear, yet he has no concern about the man still on the compound that facilitated the attempted assassination.

 Of course, if the additional footage had shown Fredo opening the curtains in the bedroom and then putting a silencer on his gun before killing the assassins so they wouldn’t be able to talk, then that would have been something else entirely.